 Chapped Lips?
 Avoid This . . .

+If the cooler fall air has you reaching for your lip balm, flip it over and look at the label.
 You might want to ditch it if you see this in the ingredient list: phenols.
 Why?
 These compounds actually strip the top layer off your lips, according to RealAge skin expert Dr. Amy Wechsler.

 Peel Appeal?